kolosovpetro/PackerAzureLinuxImages/packer-images/README.md

 # Packer Azure Image Builder

-This repository contains a Packer template to build a custom Windows Server 2022 image on Microsoft Azure.
+This repository contains a Packer template to build a custom Ubuntu Server image for Microsoft Azure VMs.

 ## Prerequisites